 There are so many vegan alternative meals that I love to make, not only for the lighter impact on the planet, but also for how much better we feel when we substitute a few common ingredients.
-Besides, it's always fun to expand the menu possibilities for the palate and experimenting in the kitchen!
+Besides, it's always fun to expand the menu possibilities for the palate and experiment in the kitchen!

 How To Make Versatile Lentil Burgers

 These have practically become a weekly go-to meal in my home.
-Although I used black lentils in this example, I definitely recommend using the green lentils, since I found they hold together much better.
+Although I used black lentils in this example, I definitely recommend using green lentils, since I found they hold together much better.

 First things first, the base of the patty, the lentils!
-These are actually the easy part with 1 part lentil, 3 parts water.
+Pre-cook them in a ratio of 1 part lentils to 3 parts water.
 Bring them to a boil, lower to a simmer and let them cook for 15 minutes while you prep the mushrooms!
-Remove from heat and drain once they are just tender.
+Remove from heat and drain once they're tender.

 How to Clean Mushrooms

-There is quite a bit of debate about mushrooms and water, but being over 90% water themselves, this hasn't proven to be an issue yet!
+There's quite a bit of debate about mushrooms and water, but being over 90% water themselves, this hasn't proven to be an issue yet!

-How to Cook Mushrooms Lentil Burger Patties
+How to Cook Mushroom Lentil Burger Patties

-It is best to cook them with a little patience, as we all know it always pays off in the end.
-Cook them on medium heat and careful not to rush them on a higher temperature.
+It's best to cook them with a little patience, as patience always pays off in the end.
+Cook them on medium heat and be careful not to rush them on a higher temperature.